tirzasrwn/dotfiles/.config/tmux/readme.md

-# tmux
+# tmux Configuration

 ## About

-A terminal multiplexer.
-I use tmux because it is indeed pain switching terminal by only using i3wm.
+**tmux** is a terminal multiplexer, providing the ability to have multiple terminal sessions within a single window.
+It is particularly useful when managing multiple tasks or projects simultaneously.

-## Requirement
+## Requirements

+Ensure the following dependencies are installed:

-- fzf: command line fuzy finder.
+- **fzf**: Command-line fuzzy finder.
-- tmux-sessionizer script: fuzy finder for create new tmux session in selected project directory.
+- **tmux-sessionizer script**: Fuzzy finder to create a new tmux session in the selected project directory.
-- xclip: copy into system clipboard.
+- **xclip**: Copy into the system clipboard.

 ## Prefix

-I use default prefix that is C-b.
+I use the default prefix, which is `C-b`.

-## List Keybindings
+## List of Keybindings

-- C-b f: Open ~/.local/bin/tmux-sessionizer script for fuzy finder project directory and open new tmux session on that directory.
+- `C-b f`: Open `~/.local/bin/tmux-sessionizer` script for fuzzy finding a project directory and open a new tmux session in that directory.
-- C-b r: Reload ~/.config/tmux/tmux.conf file to apply.
+- `C-b r`: Reload `~/.config/tmux/tmux.conf` file to apply changes.
-- C-b N: Open obsidian vault note directory with vim.
+- `C-b N`: Open Obsidian vault note directory with Neovim.